snwh/computefreely/_posts/2018-11-28-elementary-os.md

       url: https://elementary.io/
 ---

-elementary puts design first to ensure that it is not compromising on quality, usability or speed.With a custom-built set of applications and desktop, elementary boasts a unique and cohesive experience.
+elementary puts design first to ensure that it is not compromising on quality, usability or speed.
+With a custom-built set of applications and desktop, elementary boasts a unique and cohesive experience.
+The unique pay-what-you-want AppCenter model aims to create a sustainable open source ecosystem of quality apps that people love.